diegobit/url2llm/README.md

 ## What it does

-This is a thin wrapper around Crawl4AI that:
+The script uses Crawl4AI:

-1. crawls the given url and goes deeper by the provided `--depth` (default = 1).
-0 means single webpage
+1. For each url in the crawling, Crawl4AI produces a markdown
-2. For each url, Crawl4AI produces a markdown, then the script asks the LLM to only extract relevant content, according to `--instruction`.
+2. Then the script asks the LLM to extract only the content relevant to `--instruction`.
 Unlike Crawl4AI, it does it afterwards.
 3. Keeps only files longer than `--md_min_chars` (default = 1000)

 ## Installation

 **Recommended, with uv:** Nothing to do

 **Alternative, pip:** install `crawl4ai` and `fire`

 ## How to use